ibm-cloud-docs/cloud-object-storage/basics/classes.md

  -d "<CreateBucketConfiguration><LocationConstraint>us-cold</LocationConstraint></CreateBucketConfiguration>"
 ```

 It is not possible to change the storage class of a bucket once the bucket is created.
-If objects need to be reclassified, it is necessary to move them to another bucket.
+If objects need to be reclassified, it is necessary to move them to another bucket with the desired storage class.